starklicht/starklicht-stm32/README.md

 We also provide PCB's fitting exactly into the housing.
 You can order both PCB's and Lamp housings on https://www.starklicht.net ! 😊

-For detailed instructions on Hardware (PCBs, Wiring, Housing), see Chapter [Hardware](docs/hardware/README.md).
+For detailed instructions on Hardware (PCBs, Wiring, Housing), refer to the Wiki [Hardware](https://github.com/starklicht/starklicht-stm32/wiki/Hardware).
 This chapter will be updated the next weeks.

 ---